leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

   - Separate appreciation, coaching, and evaluation
   - Promote learning within the organisation

 LL: I haven't looked in depth yet, but I'm hoping the authors wrote more about how to give feedback more effectively as well.
+I've seen scarce examples of companies that promote a learning culture, Stripe is one exception that comes to mind, which might be why it's so well regarded.

 Overall, I thought the book was great and well worth the time spent.
 It's written clearly and even has summary sections for easier browsing.
 It's a quick read, and I'd encourage you to check it out, especially since we're heading into annual review timing.